aleemdamji/aleemdamji.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Aleem Damji.
-Here is where I plan on posting both my portfolio and notes about things I'm learning (both traditionally and non traditionally).
+I seek to continually challenge myself and learn about new things.
+Here is where I plan on posting both my portfolio and notes about things I'm learning.

+Personally, I am an avid traveler, reader and sports fan.

 ### Educational Background

-#### Online Courses

-*

 #### Degrees